The Godfather Part II: Accolades

 This film is the first sequel to win the Academy Award for Best Picture.
 The Godfather and The Godfather Part II remain the only original/sequel combination both to win Best Picture.
-Along with The Lord of the Rings, The Godfather Trilogy shares the distinction that all of its installments were nominated for Best Picture; additionally, The Godfather Part II and The Lord of the Rings: The Return of the King are the only sequels to win Best Picture.
+Along with The Lord of the Rings, The Godfather Trilogy shares the distinction that all of its installments were nominated for Best Picture; additionally, The Godfather Part II and The Lord of the Rings: The Return of the King are so far the only sequels to win Best Picture.
+Al Pacino became the third actor to be Oscar-nominated twice for playing the same character.